 The correct operation of the compressor trip system and the dump and isolation valves is an important contributor to the safe operation of oxygen compressors.
 In order to ensure correct operation, all the components should be recalibrated and the system subjected to a full functional test every 3 years at least.

 8.2 Cleanliness during maintenance

-During maintenance of the compressor the standards of cleanliness specified in 5.3, Inspection and cleanliness standards should be observed.
+During maintenance of the compressor the standards of cleanliness specified in 5.3 should be observed.

 8.3 Rotor checks